Voice AI Agent Pricing in India: What to Expect in 2026

 Language and accent support

 Indian-language calls (Hindi, Tamil, Telugu, Marathi, Bengali, Gujarati) often require specialised STT models.
 Fennec and SarvamAI are built for Indian accents; global providers like Deepgram perform well on English but may struggle with regional languages.
-If you're running multilingual campaigns, confirm which STT provider is included at the quoted rate — or whether Indian-language support costs extra.
+If you are running multilingual campaigns, confirm which STT provider is included at the quoted rate — or whether Indian-language support costs extra.

 Volume discounts and enterprise contracts